jefflunt/nmspec/README.md

 for my own purposes, so if I'm the only person who ever uses it, that's fine too. :)

-I think it would be fun to eventuall connect this gem to the internet, allowing a static website to generate client/server code from a specification in a web form similar to how you can paste JSON into [jsonlint.com](https://jsonlint.com/) and have it validate it for you without you needing to install a local linting tool.
-We'll see - I might need a break from network code some day soon, and if so, maybe I'll do that.
+I think it would be fun to eventually connect this gem to the internet, allowing [a static website](http://nmspec.com/) to generate client/server code from a specification in a web form, similar to how you can paste JSON into [jsonlint.com](https://jsonlint.com/) and have it validate it for you without you needing to install a local linting tool.
+We'll see - I might need a break from network code some day soon, and if so, maybe I'll set that up.

 # Sample usage